Refer to the calendar below if you are trying to arrange an appointment with Dr McMenemy.

 I completed a four year doctoral research project in conjunction with the University of Stirling and CEFAS on a PhD project entitled "An epidemiological and economic framework for designing and evaluating control strategies for water- and food-borne pathogens: A Norovirus case study".
 I am currently submitting a paper entitled "A model for estimating norovirus variability in shellfish and predicting minimum depuration times", while my second paper is being finalised at the moment.

-My primary project supervisor is Dr Adam Kleczkowski, who is the head of the Mathematics & Statistics Group in Stirling, and I also have Dr Frans de Vries as my secondary supervisor, who will be advising on how to develop the economic aspects of the mathematical model we are developing on norovirus mitigation.
+My primary project supervisor was Dr Adam Kleczkowski, who is the head of the Mathematics & Statistics Group in Stirling, and I am also currently working on a model of bifurcated behaviour within the SE Asian shrimp industry with Adam.
+I also was lucky enough to have Professor Frans de Vries as my secondary supervisor, who advised on how to develop the economic aspects of the mathematical model we are developing on norovirus mitigation.

 I completed my undergraduate honours degree with the University of Stirling, graduating with first class honours in June of 2012.
 My final semester project was on binary (n,M,d)-codes, specifically examining different methods which could be used to generate codeword alphabets using graphs and matrices.
 I am still working on some further ideas in this area, looking at possible ways to improve upon the limit derived from the Hamming Bound on the number of codewords for a specific binary (n,M,d)-code.

 M.A.C.S. - Modelling and Analysis of Complex Systems research group.
 The main aim of the group is to develop novel methods of modelling and analysis in order to solve important problems which have impact in the real world.
 Whilst members work on a wide range of systems, they can be classified into two main applications areas: biological systems and communication systems.